Hendrix-CS/csci320/projects/webserver1.md

 a TLS secured connection.

 Note that you can also make this request using your web browser.
-Just paste `webget http://localhost:8888/test` into its URL bar.
+Just paste `http://localhost:8888/test` into its URL bar.

 ## Step 2: Display Message